Linuxfabrik/monitoring-plugins/mysql-stats/README.md

 Requirements:
 * Python2 module `mysql.connector`
+* A user with at least "PROCESS" (Role "MonitorAdmin") privileges, locked down to "127.0.0.1" - for example a user `mariadb-monitor@127.0.0.1`.

 Using an empty password is done with `--password=''` (although this is of course not recommended).